The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Definition of omega

-The precise meaning of $\omega_f$ will become clear later in subsection~\ref{sec:actioncurrents} when the action of $\omega$ on currents will be defined.
-Note that $\omega$ is off by a factor of $\pi$ from $\tilde \omega$ in the introduction.
-We work with $\omega$ for simplicity of notation until the proofs of the main theorems.
+The precise interpretation of $\omega_f$ will be given in Subsection~\ref{sec:actioncurrents}, where the action of $\omega$ on currents is introduced.
+Note that $\omega$ differs from $\tilde \omega$ defined in the introduction by a factor of $\pi$.
+For convenience of notation, we will work with $\omega$ until the proof of Theorem~\ref{thm:mainthm1}.